Paterson (Cape York) Telegraph Station

 The Paterson Telegraph Station (later known as The Cape York Telegraph Station) was a telegraph station in Queensland, Australia.
 It was the original location for the end of the Cape York Telegraph Line.
 It was the landing point for the undersea cable Telegraph Cable between Cape York Peninsula and Thursday Island.

 History

-The Telegraph Station was named after the Postmaster-General, The Honourable Thomas Macdonald-Paterson and was originally located in the area of the Paterson Creek Mouth (The original ruins can still be seen).
+The telegraph station was named after the Postmaster-General, the Hon.
+Thomas Macdonald-Paterson and was originally located in the area of the Paterson Creek Mouth (the original ruins can still be seen).

-The Building was completed before the beginning of the wet season in November 1886 and was opened on 25 August 1887.
+The building was completed before the beginning of the wet season in November 1886 and was opened on 25 August 1887.

-In 1894 the station was relocated from Peak Point to the north eastern end of Punsand Bay near Bay Point on the West Coast of Cape York, approximately two miles from the North most point on the Australian Continent.
+In 1894 the station was relocated from Peak Point to the north eastern end of Punsand Bay near Bay Point on the West Coast of Cape York, approximately two miles from the north-most point on the Australian continent.

 The Cape York Telegraph Line Connection

 To the South: McDonnell Telegraph Station

 The next station to the south of Paterson was the McDonnell Telegraph Station and was completed before work stopped for the wet season in November 1886.